hardikshubham31/todo/README.md

 # todo
-a todo made using basic JavaScript
+a todo made using JavaScript